tomwhartung/groja.com-bootstrap/README.md

 #### Bonus Extra Credit!

-Have navigation shrink into a hambuger menu icon on small screen sizes.
+Have "minimal main navigation: shrink into a hambuger menu icon on small screen sizes.